CSCfi/csc-user-guide/GETTING_STARTED.md

-# Getting started on contributing to Docs CSC using command line tools
+# Getting started on contributing to the CSC Docs pages using command line tools

 The procedure described in this file aims to set up the necessary tools on Windows without the need for a system administrator account.
 However, the [simple Git workflow example](#a-simple-git-workflow-example) that follows the Windows-specific instructions doesn't make any particular assumptions on the operating system used.